Bathing Your Baby

 Many new parents are shocked to find that the first few bath experiences for baby may be downright frightful!
-As baby wiggles and hollers, you may be tempted to think, “Didn’t you just spend the past 40 weeks in a warm water bath of sorts in my tummy?”
+As baby wiggles and hollers, when you are bathing your baby you may be tempted to think, “Didn’t you just spend the past 40 weeks in a warm water bath of sorts in my tummy?”

 Over time, however, babies typically come to love their baths, and it’s a great bonding time for parents and baby.
 Follow these simple steps to set the stage for success with baby’s bath each and every time.

 Never leave baby unattended in bath water, even to turn around “just for a minute…”

 Bathe baby before feeding to reduce the risk of her having a bowel movement during her bath